Woven in Wonder: Stickwork by Patrick Dougherty

 Free as a Bird is lit at night, further enlivening the space, especially for those who are enjoying a stay at either of our distinctive hotels or our two private historic cottages.

-Creating Curb Appeal at Biltmore House
+Creating Curb Appeal in front of Biltmore House

 This year, Biltmore gardener Todd Roy created the plant design for the containers at the front of the house, the terrace that crosses the facade, as well as the pots at the base of the Rampe Deuce, across from the house.